YasminaElhassani/PatientsCrudSpringDemo/README.md

 The "Update Patient" page allows users to edit an existing patient record in the database.

 ![Edit](https://user-images.githubusercontent.com/103280152/234802593-bd122432-318c-408f-b35c-75a5fc135e51.png)

+## Interface 6: Delete a patient

 ![supp](https://user-images.githubusercontent.com/103280152/234802621-e14f4b21-be43-4a18-b672-348354fc2c72.png)

-## Interface 6: Login as normal user
+## Interface 7: Login as normal user
 A normal user is not allowed to add , delete or update a patient record.

 ![user](https://user-images.githubusercontent.com/103280152/234803101-58d50eaf-399c-415f-b71d-5028de03a980.png)